jboss-developer/jboss-eap-quickstarts/jts/README.md

 ### Configure Server1 to use PostgreSQL

 Application server 1 must be now configured to use PostgreSQL.

-Follow the instructions in the README file at the root of the quickstarts directory to [Install and Configure the PostgreSQL Database] (../README.md#install-and-configure-the-postgresql-database).
-    * Be sure to start the PostgreSQL database.
+1. Be sure to start the PostgreSQL database.
+Unless you have set up the database to automatically start as a service, you must repeat the instructions "Start the database server" for your operating system every time you reboot your machine.
-    * [Add the PostgreSQL Module](../README.md#add-the-postgresql-module-to-the-jboss-server) to the Application 1 server `modules/` directory.
+2. Follow the instructions to [Add the PostgreSQL Module to the JBoss EAP Server](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL.md#add-the-postgresql-module-to-the-jboss-eap-server) to the server 1 install only.
-    * [Add the PostgreSQL driver](../README.md#add-the-postgresql-driver-configuration-to-the-jboss-server) to the Application 1 server configuration file.
+3. Follow the instructions to [Configure the PostgreSQL Driver in the JBoss Server](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL.md#configure-the-postgresql-driver-in-the-jboss-server) for the server 1 configuration.

 Start the JBoss Servers